 - You need a copy of a confirmed flight booking.

 - The Italian Embassy or Consulate in your country will interview you.
+This is not a minor step, since leaving a good impression and presentation of yourself during the appointed visa interview is important!
+We suggest reading the suggestions before the interview.
 Please, carefully check the deadlines and all the required documents before attending the interview.